Japanese & North American release in March 1995

 In 1989 Nintendo could bring out a new puzzle concept with Tetris and seduce the whole planet.
 By the release of Mario’s Picross in 1995, dedicated electronic puzzles had muddied Nintendo’s lock on the mindshare for portable puzzles.
 In a sense it was the revenge of the LCD games I talked about in my Super Mario Land article.
-While there wasn’t much left to do artistically with LCD screens in terms of games for kids, you could still make an interesting product by replacing human players of card games with your little machine.
+While there wasn’t much left to do artistically with LCD screens in terms of games for kids, you could still make an interesting product for adults.
 All of that to say that adults were no longer a solid market for the Game Boy in 1995.
 I don’t want you to get the wrong idea: I don’t think adults completely stopped playing Game Boy.
 I just think the initial awe over the machine’s uniqueness had subsided.
 The Game Boy in 1989 was the next Japanese wunderkind after the Sony Walkman.
 Everybody wanted one.
 By 1995, it was still the best portable system by begrudging acceptance that nothing better had surfaced.
 You would constantly hear on TV, from friends, from everybody that this portable system was finally going to displace the old crusty Game Boy.
-I remember watching a kids show about technology that spent 30-minutes showing off the Sega Nomad and trying to convince you that this was finally going to be the system to kill the Game Boy.
+I remember watching a kids show about technology that spent thirty minutes showing off the Sega Nomad and trying to convince you that this was finally going to be the system to kill the Game Boy.
 It took Nintendo until 1998 to finally kill their baby themselves with the Game Boy Color and it was merely an improved iteration.